reshamas/reshamas.github.io/_posts/2020-03-08-2020-statistics-on-python-and-r-communities.md

 ## Background
 In November of 2018, I wrote the article [Why Women Are Flourishing In R Community But Lagging In Python](https://reshamas.github.io/why-women-are-flourishing-in-r-community-but-lagging-in-python/).
 In February 2020, Ben Ubah created a dashboard of PyLadies meetup groups.

-In celebration of International Women's Day 2020, here is an update of the statistics.
 Many people have used the statistics from my November 2018 article in presentations related to diversity.
-There are now updated statistics for the community to reference.
+In celebration of International Women's Day 2020, here is an update of some statistics for the community to reference.

 ## 2020 Statistics of Python and R Communities